-- Working: For smaller nonprofits that lack the resources to hire a full-time staff to manage its programs, the board’s role is to plan and manage the organization’s activities.
+- Working: For smaller nonprofits that lack the resources to hire a full-time staff to manage their programs, the board’s role is to plan and manage the organization’s activities.

-- Strategic: For well-established organizations, the board’s role is to provide oversight over the organization’s management and finances, as well as shaping and upholding the organization’s mission.
+- Strategic: For well-established organizations, the board’s role is to provide oversight over the organization’s management and finances, as well as shape and uphold the organization’s mission.

 - Fundraising: For many nonprofits, the primary board role is to fundraise.